 Bro you gotta promote your survey more, this is poor marketing

-I have a suspicion you're more likely to believe that not all humans have equal value.
+I have a suspicion you're more likely to believe that not all humans have equal value if you have more education.
 I believe Charles Murray on this.
 I would love if you could check if it's the case.

 The problem with this question is that it doesn't include "to whom".
 I'm sure many people answered as if it was "all humans have equal value to me", but I suspect that many more answered "all humans have equal value in the world".
 The first is a moral stance and the second a fact assessment.
 The answers make much more sense if you presume most answered the second version than the first, though that may just be my optimism.
 Subsidiary note: This is why we need God, whether he is real or not.
 Question for next year: Should we act as if there is a God regardless of whether there is one?